 On behalf of the Governing Board and Administration of Chandler Unified School District, we appreciate your interest in our district.
 We are proud of our outstanding teachers and support staff, however, the quality of our services is significantly enhanced by hundreds of individuals, like you, who contribute their time and talents.
 Because of the tremendous responsibility we have to the children of our community, the following information is needed from each individual who has contact with our students.
-The district may choose to conduct a background check on individuals (including volunteers) who provide services to students.
 Please be aware the district may decline volunteer services based upon criminal activity related to violence, physical abuse, sexual abuse, or alcohol/drugs.
 We appreciate your willingness to provide us with this information.
 Please complete the following Volunteer Information Form and return to your preferred site.
 Again, thank you for your services.

 NAME

 ADDRESS

 (Street with apartment number)

-(City, State, Zip Code) -
+(City, State, Zip Code)

-PHONE # -
+PHONE #

-EMERGENCY CONTACT PHONE #
+EMERGENCY CONTACT PHONE # -

 EMPLOYMENT EXPERIENCE

 CURRENT/MOST RECENT EMPLOYER

 ADDRESS

 (Street) (City, State, Zip Code)

 TELEPHONE #

 DATES OF EMPLOYMENT